How Much Your Inspection Will Cost, And What It Will Tell You

 How do you find and vet an inspector?

-Ask your agent for recommendations.
-When Orr’s clients ask for recommendations, he provides them with a list of potential inspectors he’s worked with in the past and their business cards.
-Part of the benefit of working with an experienced agent is their network of contacts.
+A good place to start is asking your agent for recommendations.
+When Orr’s clients ask, he usually shares a list of inspectors he’s worked with before along with their contact details.
+One of the perks of working with an experienced agent is having access to their trusted network.

 Who can become a home inspector?

-There are three major organizations that certify home inspectors — the International Association of Certified Home Inspectors (NACHI), the American Society of Home Inspectors (ASI), or the National Association of Home Inspectors (NAHI).
+When choosing an inspector, start by checking their certifications.
+The main organizations that certify inspectors are the International Association of Certified Home Inspectors (NACHI), the American Society of Home Inspectors (ASHI), and the National Association of Home Inspectors (NAHI).

 • California